 - 1. Meet with your primary treating Health Care Practitioner to discuss whether medical cannabis could treat your symptoms.
 Your health care practitioner will review your medical history, conduct an appropriate physical examination and may require you to undergo medical testing to assess your condition.

 - 2. Your primary treating Health Care Practitioner may then decide to prescribe medical cannabis as a treatment for your symptoms (or he or she may recommend a different course of treatment) if he or she feels that it is clinically appropriate.

 - 3. To comply with the College’s bylaw, you will be asked to sign a treatment agreement outlining your medical and legal responsibilities with regards to your prescription for medical cannabis.

 Purchasing or Producing Cannabis for Medical Purposes

-The Canadian Government’s regulations related to medical cannabis were changed in August 2016 to allow patients to obtain medical cannabis in one of three ways:
+The Canadian Government’s regulations related to medical cannabis allow patients to obtain medical cannabis in one of three ways:

 1. submitting the medical document directly to a licensed commercial producer;